dev-goraebap/nestjs-mvc-tools/README.md

 npx nestjs-mvc-tools init
 ```

-Creates a resources directory in the project root path and downloads necessary dependencies for the internal vite development environment.
+Creates a resources directory at the project root and downloads necessary dependencies for the internal vite development environment.

 ### 2. Static File Path Configuration